daniel3735928559/mango/libmango/README.md

 the library that enables this code to work.
 Here, "work" means the
 following:

-* The program creates a ZeroMQ dealer socket and connects it to a ZeroMQ router socket whose address is specified in the `MC_ADDR` environment variable.
+* The program creates node object (here, on line ) a ZeroMQ dealer socket and connects it to a ZeroMQ router socket whose address is specified in the `MC_ADDR` environment variable.
 Concretely, if the program is run with `MC_ADDR=tcp://localhost:61453`, then the program needs to have code